 Understanding Undertones: Warm, Cool, and Neutral

-Knowing your undertone is crucial for selecting the most harmonious shades.
+Knowing your undertone is crucial for selecting harmonious shades.
 Your undertone is the color beneath the surface of your skin:

 - Cool Undertones: Skin has pink, red, or bluish hues.
 Best with taupe, soft greys, and neutral browns for contour.